dromologue/ContinuousTransformation/TechnicalWorkshop/Checklist.md

 - [ ] Do you know your top 10 suppliers ( Software/Infrastructure related )
 - [ ] Are you one of their top 3 custoemrs by value?
 - [ ] Is there a special attention paid to strategic suppliers?
+- [ ] Parts of infrastructure/software outsourced to a third party?